Interactive Media & Game Development

 Cat.
 I This course focuses on the application of advanced Computer Science topics as they impact game development.
 Networking and distributed systems issues are addressed, including scalability and latency compensation techniques, for designing games for online multi-player environments.
 AI, graphics and physics techniques specific to game development are discussed.
 Students will implement games or parts of games that apply advanced Computer Science topics.
 Recommended background: IMGD 3000.

-Cat II This course will familiarize students with the history of the development, deployment, commercialization, and evolution of immersive and active media.
+This course will familiarize students with the history of the development, deployment, commercialization, and evolution of immersive and active media.
 The lesson plan will cover a broad range of enabling technologies, such as geometric perspective drawing, pre-20th-century panoramic displays, photography and the stereoscope, sound recording and reproduction, motion pictures, radio and television, the planetarium, immersive and 3-dimensional cinema, and special attraction venues, with a particular focus on digital games.
 Current trends and future directions will also be considered.
 Students will attend seminars and lectures, read and discuss texts on media history and aesthetics, and write an original research paper.
 Midterm and final exams test students? knowledge and understanding of important events and developments.
 A student may not receive credit for both IMGD 4200 and IMGD 5200.
 Recommended background: IMGD 1000, EN 2211 and either IMGD 2000 or IMGD 2001.
 Students may not receive credit for both IMGD 4200 and IMGD 402X.
-This course is offered in 2013-14 and in alternating years thereafter.

 Cat.
 I This course focuses on the integration and organization of the various artistic elements used in game development.
 The course examines user interaction, interface design, and existing paradigms in current games.
 Students will combine elements of level design, animation, music, sound, and writing to create an aesthetically appealing game.
 Recommended background: IMGD 1002, IMGD 3500, MU 1611.

-Cat II This course explores the application of the technologies and design principles of interactive media and game development beyond traditional entertainment.
+This course explores the application of the technologies and design principles of interactive media and game development beyond traditional entertainment.
 The purpose of such applications is typically to change people?s behaviors, knowledge and/or attitudes in diverse areas including health care, training, education, simulation, politics, marketing and art.
 Students read about, experiment with, compare and discuss examples, as well as the underlying philosophies and issues specific to this genre, such as domain analysis and rigorous evaluation.
 Students in groups also research a new application and produce a detailed design document and mock-up.
 Advanced programming skill is not required, but a background in game design is strongly recommended.
 Recommended background: IMGD 1001 and either IMGD 2000 or IMGD 2001.
 Students may not receive credit for both IMGD 4600 and IMGD 404X.
-This course is offered in 2012-13 and in alternating years thereafter.

-Cat.
-II This course provides an in-depth examination of storytelling as it is currently done in 2D and 3D games through a study of quests and construction of gaming spaces.
+This course provides an in-depth examination of storytelling as it is currently done in 2D and 3D games through a study of quests and construction of gaming spaces.
 Level designers turn stories into games through building virtual spaces and populating them with non-player characters who have their own objectives.
 Cinematics are used to extend the narrative space.
 The course requires students to build multiple virtual spaces that have a history and a population with present needs.
 Students need to work out plotting through the logic of a quest, build several areas that supports that logic and create cinematics to extend their narrative space.
 Recommended background: IMGD 1002, or equivalent knowledge.
 Students may not receive credit for both IMGD 4700 and IMGD 403X.
-This course is offered in 2014-15 and in alternating years thereafter.

 This studio course will provide students an opportunity to collaborate on the creation of an original game project, with an emphasis on the importance of scoping and a thorough, well-documented design.
 Students will form project teams, create a team Web site, and design, implement and test their project using industry-standard tools and methods.
 Recommended background: IMGD 2900 (Digital Game Design I) Suggested background: IMGD 3000 (Technical Game Development I) or IMGD 3500 (Artistic Game Development I)